MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ### Troubleshooting

-In some cases when you try to register a passkey, it gets stored locally in the Authenticator app but not registered on the authentication server due to different reasons, such as when the passkey provider isn't permitted, or the connection timed out.
-In those instances, if you attempt to re-register the passkey, you need to first delete the passkey that was created locally in the Authenticator app.
+In some cases when you try to register a passkey, it gets stored locally in the Authenticator app but not registered on the authentication server.
+For example, the passkey provider might not be permitted, or the connection might time out.
+If you see an error that the passkey already exists, you need to first delete the passkey that was created locally in the Authenticator app before you can retry registration.

 To remove the passkey from Authenticator, click the *Trash* icon, then tap **Delete** to confirm.

 :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/passkey-android-delete.png" alt-text="Screenshot of the passkey delete option in Microsoft Authenticator for Android devices.":::

 > [!NOTE]
-> You also need to delete the passkey from **Security Info**, using a web browser and logging in to [My Security info](https://aka.ms/mysecurityinfo).
+> You also need to delete the passkey from [My Security info](https://aka.ms/mysecurityinfo).

 ---